VonHeikemen/devlog/content/tools/using-netrw-vim-builtin-file-explorer.md

 endfunction
 ```

-First thing we do in this function is check if we in a buffer controlled by Netrw.
+First thing we do in this function is check if we are in a buffer controlled by Netrw.
 Then we prepare the remove command.
 We take advantage of the fact that vim makes us drop to command mode and create a keymap (`<CR>`) that will write the command for us.
 Next, we use `normal mu` to clear all the marks, 'cause we don't want to remove anything by accident.
 We then mark the directory under the cursor with `normal mf`.
 Here comes the funny part, `normal mx` will ask us what command we want to execute, and is at this point when we can abort the process using `ctrl + c` or press `Enter` which will trigger the command `rm -r`.
-Lastly, we undo the keymap we created in the beginning of the function, because it will be terrible inconvenient to have it permanently.
+Lastly, we undo the keymap we created in the beginning of the function, because it will be terrible to have it permanently.

 And how do we use it?